 Finally, zip up the bag and allow your clothing to soak in the soapy water for another 10 minutes.

 To rinse clean you can either refill the bag with fresh water, use a sink, or my personal favorite method, get naked and jump in the shower with them!

 The sink approach is pretty simple also.
 Plug the drain of a sink, add soap, fill with hot water, and hand-wash your clothes.
 It’s one of the most popular ways for backpackers to clean their garments.

-Many will often have WiFi, and it’s a great place to meet women.
+Many laundromats will often have wifi, and it’s a great place to meet local people.
 Double bonus!

 Art Of The Laundry Lady

-Depending on the country, most neighborhoods have a small (or large) family-run laundry operation based from their home.
+Depending on the country, most neighborhoods have a small (or large) family-run laundry operation based out of their home.

 Your clothing is weighed on a scale to determine price.
 Sometimes you can choose between machine drying (quicker but more expensive) or line drying in the sunlight.

 Because I don’t own mountains of clothing, I usually get to know the laundry lady & her family pretty well with weekly visits.